Jubilee can help you get a £50,000 loan to pay off your debts. We have a specialist debt consolidation loan lender:

 3

-DCL involves fees and costs, which may make your short-term financial circumstances worst and not better.
+DCL involves fees and costs, which may make your short-term financial circumstances worse and not better.

-A DMP is an arrangement put in place by a debt management provider who will charge an arrangement fee to set up the DMP and typically charge an ongoing fee as part of the agreement.
+A DMP is an arrangement put in place by a debt management provider.
+The provider charges an arrangement fee to set up the DMP and typically charges an ongoing fee as part of the agreement.

-A DMP looks to lower your monthly repayments and pay back personal loan and credit card debt at a more manageable level.
-The lender will arrange with creditors to lower repayments, including credit card companies with a new payment schedule.
+A DMP seeks to lower monthly repayments and make paying back personal loan and credit card debt more manageable.
+The lender will arrange with creditors to lower repayments, including credit card companies, with a new payment schedule.

 The pros of a DMP